-A “login loop” means the credentials / SSO already passed OpenAI’s authentication, but the browser can’t complete the session handshake — the cookie is written, the next request can’t read it / it’s overwritten / a proxy strips it, so /api/auth/session returns empty and the UI bounces you to /auth/login.
-Loops are almost always browser-side, not bad credentials.
+A “login loop” means your credentials or SSO already passed OpenAI’s authentication, but the browser can’t complete the session handshake.
+The cookie gets written, the next request can’t read it (or it’s overwritten, or a proxy strips it), so /api/auth/session returns empty and the UI bounces you back to /auth/login, or to a “Verify you are human” Cloudflare check that never finishes.
+The loop is almost always browser- or network-side, not bad credentials.

 Common causes